 If using a gua sha tool, follow the contours of your neck with light pressure, moving from the center outward and upward.

 Your skincare routine shouldn’t stop at your chin.
-Learning how to take care of your neck and décolleté skin is essential for preserving a youthful, even-toned, and healthy appearance.
-With simple daily steps — cleansing, moisturizing, protecting, and treating the area with consistency — you’ll maintain beautiful results for years to come.
+Learning how to take care of your neck and décolleté skin is essential for maintaining cared-for, even-toned, and healthy-looking skin.
+With simple daily steps: cleansing, moisturizing, protecting, and caring for the area with consistency, you can help keep your neck and décolleté skin looking cared for.